nickytonline/source.nickytonline.github.io/src/pages/blog/2019-04-06-dev-to-with-a-typescript-or-flow-frontend-codebase.md

 </center>

 Are static types something that would interest people in the dev.to community who are contributing to or are thinking about contributing to the frontend codebase?
-Feel free to discuss in the [comments on dev.to](https://dev.to/nickytonline/dev-to-with-a-typescript-or-flow-frontend-codebase-1n33#comments) and/or jump on over to the [GitHub issue](https://github.com/thepracticaldev/dev.to/issues/383#issue-351630725) and comment there.
+Feel free to jump on over to the [GitHub issue](https://github.com/thepracticaldev/dev.to/issues/383#issue-351630725) and comment there.

 <center>